 Copyright, though, will apply to decoration.
 ‘For instance, were Picasso to have painted a design onto an ordinary chair, that painting would be protected as with any other Picasso work,’ explains DACS.

 This automatically protects a 3D design for 10 years after it was first sold or 15 years after it was created.
 But according to the UK Intellectual Property Office (UKIPO), unregistered design right only applies to the shape and configuration of objects, in other words how the different parts of a design fit together.

 You will also need proof that you created the design, and when.
 UKIPO suggests ‘getting signed and dated copies of your design drawings or photos certified and kept by a solicitor or intellectual property attorney’.
 You can also send them to yourself by registered post and keep them unopened.

 These design rights do not cover 2D aspects of a design, such as patterns.

 For a fee you can also register your design.
 Registered design rights safeguard the appearance, physical shape, configuration and decoration of the item.

 Registration protects all aspect of your design, allows you to prevent others from using it for up to 25 years (with the registration renewed every five years) and makes taking legal action against infringement and copying easier.
 The design will be stored on a searchable database.

-For a design to be eligible it must not be offensive or include protected emblems, such as the Olympic rings.
+To allow a design to be eligible it must not be offensive or include protected emblems, such as the Olympic rings.
 It must also not count as an ‘invention’.
 Contact UKIPO for more information on how to register a design.

 Further protections are available if you design a new working part for an item or have a unique logo or want to give your design a name.